Stuart Highway: Speed limits

-There was no absolute speed limit in the Northern Territory before 1 January 2007 but maximum speed limits are now posted throughout the Stuart Highway.
-Previously, drivers were simply required to drive at a safe speed to suit the conditions.
-Thus, the Northern Territory section of the Stuart Highway had no speed limits at all.
+Before 1 January 2007 there was no absolute speed limit in the Northern Territory, but maximum speed limits are now posted along the length of Stuart Highway.
+Previously drivers were required only to travel at a safe speed for the conditions, meaning the Northern Territory section of Stuart Highway had no speed limits at all.
 The Northern Territory traffic laws were updated from 1 January 2007 to be similar to the rest of Australia.
-This included placing a speed limit on all roads (130 km/h on major highways such as the Stuart Highway) and significantly increasing penalties for speeding.
+This included placing a speed limit on all roads (130 km/h on major highways such as Stuart Highway) and significantly increasing penalties for speeding.

 The South Australian section is signposted as 110 km/h outside built-up regions, between Port Augusta and the Northern Territory border.

-In October 2013 the NT Government announced a trial period of reverting to an open speed limit on the 200 km stretch between Alice Springs and Barrow Creek, beginning 1 February 2014.
+In October 2013 the Northern Territory Government announced a trial period of reverting to an open speed limit on the 200 km stretch between Alice Springs and Barrow Creek, beginning 1 February 2014.
 In September 2015, following the conclusion of the trial, a 276 km stretch of the highway had its speed limits derestricted.
 However, speed limits were restored to this stretch in November 2016; the highest is 130 km/h.

 In March 2021, the road was closed due to a serious accident 500 km north of Adelaide at Wirraminna where the road collapsed due to burning diesel fuel that melted the road's plastic culverts.
 Plastic culverts had been used in place of concrete as they were seen as the best material for this particular location as the flood plain of the river is acidic and can destroy concrete culverts.

 The road was closed while repair works took place.
 The asphalt also had to be given time to cure and the section of road underwent testing with a road train.
 With this now complete, both lanes are reopened with speed restrictions in place.
 Traffic signage is now in place and road users are asked to take extra care while travelling through this section of road.

 Junctions

 Motor racing

 Motor races have been proposed or undertaken on the highway since the 1950s.

 In 1994 the first and only Cannonball Run in Australia ran from Darwin to Yulara and back again.
-Based on similar events in the United States, this event ended in tragedy when an out of control Ferrari F40 crashed into a checkpoint south of Alice Springs, resulting in the death of the two event officials manning the checkpoint as well as the two competitors.
+Based on similar events in the United States, this event ended in tragedy when an out-of-control Ferrari F40 crashed into a checkpoint south of Alice Springs, resulting in the death of the two event officials manning the checkpoint as well as the two competitors.
 The remainder of the race had a 180 km/h speed limit imposed to prevent further accidents.

 Stuart Highway is the highway taken in the World Solar Challenge.
 The 3000 km race starts in Darwin, follows Stuart Highway to Port Augusta, and then Highway 1 through to Adelaide.